burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 If you need to have a highly effective algorithm implementation in Python without using translation from Python to C++ (via such language as Cython), then it's not easy to be better even than usual C++ code, even in simple things.

 > [Cython](https://cython.readthedocs.io/en/latest/index.html) is a Python language with C data types.
-While using Cython, the source code is translated from Python into C or C++, and finally, the code is compiled as Python extension module.
+While using Cython, the source code is translated from Python into C or C++, and finally, the code is compiled as a Python extension module.
 As you see, compilable languages bring an extremely significant speedup.
 Almost any piece of Python code is also valid Cython code (See [Cython limitations](https://cython.readthedocs.io/en/latest/src/userguide/limitations.html)).
 >
 > Cythons has two primary use cases:
 > 1. Extending the CPython interpreter with fast binary modules